Print / View Finding Aid as Single Page

 of the National Federation of Telephone Workers (the CWA's predecessor) which describes

 union activities from the mid -1930s through the Second World War.
-The CWA archive
+Materials consists

-consists largely of records from the President's office (Joseph A. Beirne, Glenn E.
+largely of records from the President's office (Joseph A. Beirne, Glenn E. Watts and

-Watts and Morton Bahr) describing all aspects of union operations: organizing, collective
+Morton Bahr) describing all aspects of union operations: organizing, collective bargaining,

 WAG.124 |